gemmadanks/gemmadanks.github.io/_posts/2023-02-11-project-cyclops-part-i.md

 While the authors of the report declared the study as "extremely preliminary" and "a rough set of estimates", it became known as "The Bible of SETI" and influenced SETI research for decades, in particular by reaffirming that radio wavelengths should be prioritised.

-Since this report is so long, I am summarising it in several posts as I go along.
+Since this report is so long, I have split my notes into two posts.
 Here are my notes from reading the first part of the original report, which contains introductory material on the origin, evolution and survival of life in the universe, reasons for searching for and methods of contact with extraterrestrial intelligence.
-The rest of the report presents details of the Cyclops system.
+The second part of the report presents details of the Cyclops system and you can read my notes on this here:

+[Project Cyclops - Part II][project-cyclops-1972-notes-ii]

 You can find my notes on other classic SETI papers in my [roundup of the technosignatures literature][technosignatures-literature].